Operating within virtual constraints has allowed us to be creative yet powerful. We continue our trajectory of impactful change since 2018.

-Food Insecurity: Feed Our Needs collaboration with Areté Education Inc. To date we have raised over 30K serving over 1000+ families in Bronx and Harlem in partnership with Carver Federal Savings Bank with meals purchased from black and brown owned local community restaurants - Barrio BX, Melbas and Pointy Bistro.
+Food Insecurity: Feed Our Needs collaboration with Areté Education Inc. To date we have raised over 40K serving over 1700+ families in Bronx and Harlem.
+We have had partnership with Carver Federal Savings Bank with meals purchased from black and brown owned local community restaurants - Barrio BX, Melbas and Pointy Bistro.

 We are grateful for the power of this community and look forward to all that The Collective will continue to accomplish together.